-4 Mutual aid is the sharing of resources between units, hospitals, trusts, systems or regions.
-This may occur outside surge conditions in times of shortages (eg medicines, equipment); but more usually, it refers to the requirements to 'level-load' during surges in demand which require expansion of services beyond their usual footprint.
+4 Mutual aid = sharing of resources between units, hospitals, trusts, systems or regions.
+This may occur outside surge conditions in times of shortages (e.g. medicines, equipment) but more usually refers to the requirements to 'level-load' during surges in demand which require expansion of services beyond their usual footprint.

-- 2.4 Inter-hospital transfers may be considered in the following categories: - Clinical transfer: - a patient's own clinical care requires expertise unavailable in their current critical care unit or hospital. - Repatriation: - the patient is being repatriated closer to home, family, friends, or carers ('repatriation'). - Mutual aid or surge transfer: - the treating critical care unit is under extreme clinical pressure, beyond its usual capacity, and the patient is likely to benefit from moving to a less busy unit. - Capacity transfer: - the treating critical care unit needs to create capacity to facilitate emergency or urgent clinical care for another patient.
-This may occur outside surge conditions, in exceptional circumstances, to support urgent admission for another patient.
-An urgent intervention is considered to be P1 and P2 surgery, without which a patient is at risk of reduced survival or significant morbidity if surgery is delayed.
-We have published separate guidance on capacity transfers. - 2.5 Key considerations prior to enacting mutual aid or capacity transfers include: - All patients should have equitable access to critical care when required. - If critical care capacity is limited by issues with patient flow (ie delayed discharges), these must be resolved before patient transfers are considered. - The referring trust/system/region must have undertaken all reasonable measures to improve critical care capacity while maintaining safe staffing limits. - The decision to transfer a patient may be required in exceptional circumstances to facilitate another patient's life threatening/limiting surgery or intervention in the referring hospital when safe capacity in the critical care unit has or is expected to be exceeded within hours. - Decompression of units can facilitate safe provision of critical care across a system when the system is faced with exceptional demand.

-- The decision of who to transfer should be made on a case-by-case basis following discussions between clinicians on referring and receiving units. - The reason for transfer should be explained clearly to the patient and family/next of kin in line with duty of candour.
+- 2.5 Key considerations prior to enacting mutual aid or capacity transfers include: - No single unit within a network should be operating greater than 2 CRITCON scores from other units in the network. - All patients should have equitable access to critical care when required - If critical care capacity is limited by issues with patient flow (i.e. delayed discharges), these must be resolved before patient transfers are considered - The referring Trust/system/region must have undertaken all reasonable measures to improve critical care capacity whilst maintaining safe staffing limits - The decision to transfer a patient may be required in exceptional circumstances to facilitate another patient's life threatening/limiting surgery or intervention in the referring hospital when safe capacity in the critical care unit has, or is expected to be exceeded within hours - Decompression of units can facilitate safe provision of critical care across a system when the system is faced with exceptional demand. - The decision of who to transfer should be made on a case by case basis following discussions between clinicians on referring and receiving units. - The reason for transfer should be explained clearly to the patient and family/next of kin in line with Duty of Candour.
 Capacity transfers require patient consent or family/next of kin assent.